Methodology

 A short reference.
 The landing page has the narrative.

-Cumulative since May 6, 2026.
+Cumulative since May 5, 2026.
 Once a day we poll Polymarket and run each market through three gates.
-Markets land in Direct source, Alternative source, or Currently held.
+Markets land in Direct source, Alternative source, or Currently unresolvable.

 Gate 1: on-chain feed filter.